 I have a Autoexec macro setup on a Access 2016 database to determine which form to open based on Environ(“USERNAME”).

-When I open the database I get a macro Error 2001.
+When I open the database I get a Macro Single Step Error 2001.
 If I click Stop All Macros, I can continue using the database without issue, until I change the filename, then the issue happens again.

 Are there any options to prevent this error from occurring?